SRJPE/JPE-datasets/scripts/rst-data/yuba-river-rst-qc-checklist.md

 ### Variable: `organism_code`

-\#Description: organism\_code indicate the alphanumeric code for a species of fish or other oragnism present in the catch.
-Note: previous filtering data to Chinook salmon only.
+**Description: organism\_code indicate the alphanumeric code for a species of fish or other oragnism present in the catch.**

+Note: previously filtered data to Chinook salmon only.

 ``` r
 table(cleaner_data$organism_code)